Water scarcity in Kenya: Impact of deforestation on water resources

 Forests are important in protecting water catchment areas.
 When large areas of forest are logged, ecosystem services such as water supply may be negatively affected.
 Kenya has one of the most diverse forests in East Africa. but these forests are threatened because they are heavily used as a source of fuel or converted to agricultural land.
 Logging for fuel is one of the main reasons forests are threatened.
 Out of 22 million tons of wood products used in Kenya, 20 million are used for fuel.

 Large areas will continue to be deforested if current logging rates and population growth do not decrease.
 An additional problem when land is deforested for agriculture is that forests often grow on poor soils that are unsuitable for agriculture.
 Therefore, farmers continue deforesting new areas when soil nutrients become too scarce to support crop-farming.

 There is a great deal of activism surrounding water resources in Kenya.
 The communities that are affected by these water issues have many solutions to these problems.
 There are also many organisations that aid these communities.
 However, this has not solved the problem.
 There are simultaneously many forces that work against the solution to the water problem in Kenya.
 There are several organisations that work towards helping cope and solve the water problem in Kenya.
-Quest4Change, water.org and WaterRelief are examples of such organisations.
+Quest4Change, waterWater.org, WaterRelief are examples of such organisations.
 Through their work, they have provided clean water to many people who need it.
 Building wells is one thing that these organisations often do.
 Though the actual production of the well only takes a few days, the planning takes a few months.
 It is found that when communities request help building a well, these communities are more successful in maintaining their water supply than communities that are approached and just given a well.

-A water committee is elected to guide the well building process.
+A water committee is elected to guide the well-building process.
 Many materials such as stones need to be hauled to the site.
 Geological surveys show if there is a good site.
-The hole is drilled and once water is hit a pump is installed and cement cap put in place.
+The hole is drilled and once water is hit, a pump is installed and a cement cap put in place.

 This allows people in Kenya to have a safe, accessible water source.
 These organisations also build small dams for communities.
 This allows communities to have water sources in times of droughts and gives them more reliable access to and consumption of clean water.

 Education is another important aspect of these organisations.
 They teach people the importance of having clean water and proper sanitation to prevent disease and increase health.